akretion/aktooor/README.md

 So first it's a good idea to learn [simple_form](https://github.com/plataformatec/simple_form) In a word, simple_form extends Rails form_for builder to support a higher level form modeling abstractions.
-Also, simple_form integrates automatically with Twitter Bootstrap 3 orther CSS frameworks.
+Also, simple_form integrates automatically with Twitter Bootstrap 3 and other CSS frameworks.

 Aktooor works on Ooor object, so you you should learn [Ooor](https://github.com/akretion/ooor) too.
 Ooor objects are proxies to your OpenERP objects that use the OpenERP JSON API just like you would talk JSON with say MongoDB.